FlowFuse/website/src/blog/2023/06/node-explained-filter.md

 ---

 The Filter node, previously called "Report by Exception", has two modes of operation, called deadband and narrowband.
-It is commonly used in applications where sensors constantly report data and only significant changes need to be communicated to the control system.
-Or in other cases the lack of change needs reporting.
+These modes allow users to limit network traffic or write operations to historians.
+Or limit reporting of values outside a range that is worth reporting on.
+It's very versitile, once you understand the node fully.

 <!--more-->